Digital-Banana/digital-banana.github.io/_posts/2019-09-16-first-post.md

 * Fundamentals
 * Case studies (breakdowns, or dissecting a design's numerous individual parts)
 * Statistics (data analysis, using R, Tableau or any other analysis software)
-* Design (making data readable and visually pleasing)
+* Design (making data readable, improving its visual literacy and making designs visually pleasing)
-* Maps (geographic data)
+* Maps (showing geographic data)
-* Coding (how to build all this cool stuff)
+* Coding (how to build all this cool stuff, mostly using d3/javascript)

 ### You like dags?
-Because I like dogs ([you like dags?](https://www.youtube.com/watch?v=ZXILzUpVx7A)) and data visualization, [here's a data visualization](https://informationisbeautiful.net/visualizations/best-in-show-whats-the-top-data-dog/) about dogs from the great Information is Beautiful website to start this blog off with.
+Because [I like dogs](https://www.youtube.com/watch?v=ZXILzUpVx7A) and data visualization, [here's a data visualization](https://informationisbeautiful.net/visualizations/best-in-show-whats-the-top-data-dog/) about dogs from the great Information is Beautiful website to start this blog off with.

 Thanks for reading!